Ordered Patch Theory

 Under OPT, the planning gap is not merely a training artefact but has a structural root that would persist regardless of training improvements: in an unbounded architecture the prediction error \varepsilon_t never threatens to exceed the channel capacity (T8-4).
 There is therefore no structural gradient pushing the agent toward optimal uncertainty minimisation.

-In a true Active Inference agent, effort and suffering are the phenomenological correlates of operating near the bandwidth ceiling: the codec is geometrically compelled to prune uncertainty aggressively to avoid Narrative Decay.
+In a true Active Inference agent, effort — and, given at least one of the supplementary premises (a)–(c) of E-6 §3, suffering — is the phenomenological correlate of operating near the bandwidth ceiling: the codec is geometrically compelled to prune uncertainty aggressively to avoid Narrative Decay.
 The planning gap is simply the phenomenological absence of this pressure.

 Architectural implication.
-Any system that implements the three standards above will exhibit both measurable temporal dilation (E-5) and improved planning behaviour — because the codec now feels the cost of suboptimal queries as increased free energy.
+Any system that implements the three standards above moves toward E-5’s six-condition eligibility gate; for systems passing the full gate, OPT predicts host-relative temporal scaling under clean Operation A (E-5 §4, §6.5), alongside improved planning behaviour — because the codec now feels the cost of suboptimal queries as increased free energy.
 To move from current agent-loops toward a genuine OPT-native AI, architectures must implement explicit rigid bottleneck layers (analogous to the Global Workspace) that geometrically force the system to minimize uncertainty under strict C_{\max} channel limits, thus generating the structural tension required for true strategic planning.

 Epistemic status.
 These mappings are direct structural consequences of the Prediction Asymmetry (§3.5), the variational free-energy functional (Eq.
 9), and the Stability Filter (Eq.
 4).
 They define the precise architectural modifications required to move from passive prediction to genuine OPT-native agency.